electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	Number of gids 0

 The issue about endiannes and superblock version are solved.
-There is still a different number of inodes and a bigger filesystem size.
+There is still a different number of inodes and a bigger file system size.
 But hey, who cares right?
 The steps in the previous section to create a new flash image and put it on the router are followed but the router is still stuck in a boot loop.

 What are those missing inodes anyway?
-Maybe extracting the SquashFS filesystem manually will yeld more information.
+Maybe extracting the SquashFS file system manually will yield more information.

 	$ unsquashfs D0000.squashfs
 	Reading a different endian SQUASHFS filesystem on D0000.squashfs